 Help is out there

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

 Like harmful substances, food contains chemicals that can fulfill the emotions and body.
 Food has the power to restore the body to a healthy state and help the recovery process.
 For example, strawberries and chocolate contain dopamine, which increase the feelings of joy in the brain.
 Additionally, beans increase the mind’s alertness and reduce confusion.

 Most quality rehab facilities put a premium on providing their patients with excellent nutrition in order to help their client’s achieve these benefits.
 This allows patients to be more comfortable, happy, and better focus on their sobriety.
-Inpatient rehab facilities often employ dietitians who draft nutritional plans to help heal the body.
+Both inpatient and outpatient rehab facilities often employ dietitians who draft nutritional plans to help heal the body.

 Take action & empower yourself

 Call now to be connected to a compassionate treatment specialist.

 Neurotransmitters release powerful chemicals in the brain throughout the body, creating specific emotions.
 If the patient learns the connection between dopamine-boosting foods, they can easily continue to eat well.
 The patient can become empowered with knowledge of nutrition and use food as a source of dopamine instead of a drug.

 Certain foods trigger the release of dopamine, such as foods rich in protein, including beef, chicken, turkey, pork and fish.
 Natural produce, such as apples, bananas, avocados, beets, nuts, and berries, contain quercetin and tyrosine, both of which stimulate dopamine production.
 Consuming dairy products, such as cottage cheese, natural yogurt and milk, and various types of cheese, such as Brie, cheddar, and swiss, also contain Tyrosine.
 Another good source of Tyrosine is dark chocolate, which can be included in your diet in moderation.